DefGuard/docs/getting-started/one-line-install.md

 * 50055
 {% endhint %}

-Also this setup provides only communication encryption between defguard components, if you additionally like for core/proxy and gateway to have authorization - [please setup a custom SSL CA](../deployment-strategies/grpc-ssl-communication.md#custom-ssl-ca-and-certificates).
+Also this setup provides only communication encryption between Defguard components, if you additionally like for core/proxy and gateway to have authorization - [please setup a custom SSL CA](../deployment-strategies/grpc-ssl-communication.md#custom-ssl-ca-and-certificates).

 ## Advanced deployment strategies